textpattern/textpattern.github.io/setup/multi-site-installation.md

 1. Download the installer package or repository for the desired version of Textpattern to your computer.
 2. Upload it to your web server in a separate directory next to your existing Textpattern installation using SSH or FTP, as described above.
-3. Give the directory a suitable name, e.g. `textpattern_v462`.
+3. Give the directory a suitable name, e.g. `textpattern_latest`.

 You only need to do this once.
 Now you can connect the sites you need to the respective version of Textpattern via symlinks.

-To reconnect the symlinks of a multi-site to a different textpattern directory, either reset your symlinks manually via the command line (or via your web host's control panel) so that they point to the new directory, or do the following:
+To reconnect the symlinks of a multi-site to a different `textpattern` directory, either reset your symlinks manually via the command line (or via your web host's control panel) so that they point to the new directory, or do the following:

 * Copy the `setup` folder from your Textpattern `sites/site1/admin/setup` directory into your respective site's `mydomain/admin` directory.
 * In the `mydomain/admin` directory, delete the `vendors` symlink.